copenlu/academic-kickstart/content/people/luna/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Luna is a PhD Student at Ghent University, and was visiting CopeNLU in Spring 2019 to work on emotion detection."
+bio = "Luna is a Tenure-Track Assistant Professor at the University of Antwerp.
+She was visiting CopeNLU in Spring 2019 to work on emotion detection."

 # External website link
 external_link = "https://research.flw.ugent.be/en/luna.debruyne"